 Please enter a valid 5-digit zip code!

-Every year, more Falmouth residents adopt rooftop solar panels to add value to their property and lower their carbon footprint.
+Every year, more Falmouth homeowners use rooftop solar panels to provide a dependable source of power and lower their carbon footprint.
 Making the switch to solar power helps cut your utility bills and lower your environmental impact.
 But you'll want to find a qualified installation company first.
 Luckily, we've reviewed the options and assembled a guide to the best and most trustworthy solar installation providers in Falmouth.

 Our Rating